WICG/navigation-api/README.md

 The event is not fired in the following cases:

-- User-initiated cross-document navigations via browser UI, such as the URL bar or bookmarks.
+- User-initiated cross-document navigations via browser UI, such as the URL bar, back/forward button, or bookmarks.
 - User-initiated same-document navigations via the browser back/forward buttons.
-- Programmatically-initiated cross-document navigations originating from other windows, such as `window.open(url, "nameOfAnotherWindow")`.
+(See discussion in [#32](https://github.com/WICG/app-history/issues/32).)

 Whenever it is fired, the event is cancelable via `event.preventDefault()`, which prevents the navigation from going through.
 To name a few notable examples of when the event is fired, i.e. when you can intercept the navigation: